uddinmtm/pasuruandev.github.io/README.md

 If you want to add cover image, please add that image file to `assets/images/blog/` folders.
 And then write that path to header on article file in `cover:` value.

+Just that, then commit your changes and pull request.

+### How to update event/meetup section on this website?
+Just edit content of `_data/event.yml` file.

 That's easy right?

 Thanks